Mental Health Leadership

 Introduction

 Around five articles were published during 2007 in The Lancet which deals with the mental health of individuals globally focusing on countries where Middle-income and low-income people reside.
-The last published article among five articles highlighted the some of the tactics along with giving evidence about the number of services which are given to individuals facing mental disorders that fall under human rights perspective rights (Power, 2010).
-In 2008, October World Health Organisation started a program that solves the services gap with the name of Mental Health Gap Action Programme (Aarons, 2006).
-There are ten main strategies which are recommended by Mental Health World Federation “Non-government organizations to increases the number of facilities provides to the individuals facing mental disorders.”
+The last published article among five articles highlighted some of the tactics and gave evidence about the number of services given to individuals facing mental disorders that fall under human rights perspective rights (Power, 2010).

 The meaning of leadership altered during the 1990s.
-Skills and traits are now not linked with leadership and their relationships with other employees (behavioral approach), and scenarios they face (contingency approach) are still considered significant.
-For instance, a leader should take step carefully as certain elements are defined that may not fall in the current scenario.
-In different kinds of setting, many different types of leaders are there.
-Such leadership is considered effective which includes both situation and characteristics which are required in any certain situation (Green, Miller, and Aarons, 2013).Skillful leaders try to deal with situations differently by focusing on his knowledge regarding any issue and try to be creative as well as flexible if needed.
+Skills and traits are now not linked with leadership and their relationships with other employees (behavioural approach), and scenarios they face (contingency approach) are still considered significant.
+For instance, a leader should take steps carefully as certain elements that may not fall in the current scenario are defined.
+In different settings, there are many different types of leaders.
+Such leadership is considered effective and includes both situations and the required characteristics (Green, Miller, and Aarons, 2013).
+Skillful leaders try to deal with situations differently by focusing on their knowledge regarding any issue and try to be creative and flexible if needed.

-IIHML conducted a survey with many different results presenting countries with IIHML are of the view that development of leadership is a crucial challenge which should be tried not only for mental disorders and using it later but also for health and public administration issues.
+IIHML conducted a survey with many different results presenting countries with IIHML as of the view that the development of leadership is a crucial challenge which should be tried not only for mental disorders and using it later but also for health and public administration issues.
 There are many theories as well as debates on this issue, and many institutions and individuals are trying to define various models and needs (Beinecke, 2009).

 Conclusion